11bho11/JODI_dashboard/README.md

 ## App Details
 ![image](https://github.com/user-attachments/assets/888fbbca-acdb-4c96-8e3a-b15e56d2f386)
-- Sidebar controls located at the top-left which lets you filter by country, energy, unit, and dates.
+- Sidebar controls located at the top-left which lets you filter by country, energy, unit, and dates
-- Below the controls you can find a summary box with the most up-to-date or relevant information.
+- Below the controls you can find a summary box with the most up-to-date or relevant information
-- Charts on the right enables you to filter by both product and flow to show product breakdown by flow, or flow breakdown by product.
+- Charts on the right enables you to filter by both product and flow to show product breakdown by flow, or flow breakdown by product